-is focused on bridging the gap, between African American young men, and police officers.
-We have organized various positive ways to start to build trust between police officers, and minority young men.
-Specifically young teenagers who come from high poverty communities, where the communication gap is believed to be the widest.
+KYHU also focuses on bridging the gap, between African American young men, and police officers.
+We have organized various positive ways to build trust between police officers and minority young men.
+Specifically, young teenagers who come from high poverty communities where the communication gap is believed to be the widest.

-KYHU’s goal is to transform communities, by allowing young black men to open their minds, and begin to build trust between themselves and law enforcement.
-Specifically by allowing the young men to judge the man/lady for who they are, and not judging them by their uniform.
+KYHU’s goal is to transform communities, by allowing young black men to begin to build trust between themselves and law enforcement.
+Specifically by allowing the young men to get to know the officers for who they are, and not by their uniform.
+We also focus on officers getting to know young African American men and not judging them by their attire, appearance, and vocalization as well.

 KYHU believes that